 - You make acceptance / love / care / attraction conditional.

-- You guilt-trip your partner to get what you want.
+- Sometimes you may guilt-trip your partner to get what you want.

-- You get angry or overreact when you don’t get what you want, which often results in arguments.
+- You can also get angry or overreact when you don’t get what you want… which often results in arguments.

 - You might cross the line with invading their privacy – spying or snooping.

-- You make always make plans for the two of you without even consulting them.
+- Likewise, you make plans for the two of you without even consulting them.

 - You’re always the default decision maker and definitely say you ‘wear the trousers’ in the relationship.

 - You don’t like to compromise and aren’t willing to meet in the middle.
-You don’t ever really listen to their point of view.
+In fact, you don’t ever really listen to their point of view.

 - You always want to know where they are and what they’re doing and need constant disclosure.

-- You want them to focus on you instead of others, and take it personally when they’re not.
+- Similarly, you want them to focus on you instead of others, and take it personally when they’re not.

-- You worry a lot when they’re doing things without you or making decisions without you.
+- Your worrying is excessive.
+You worry a lot when they’re doing things without you or making decisions without you.

-- You ask an excessive amount of questions.
+- And again, you then ask an excessive amount of questions.

 - You use a scorecard or hold things against them to give yourself more power.
 They’ll often have to ‘earn’ trust or other good treatment.